Sports, Games, and Traditions

 - host an evening of board games: French Scrabble, Monopoly, Trivial Pursuit, Pictionary, Le Baseball, Voyage en France, or Mille Bornes;

 - play a Jeu de la Francophonie board game with teams of players made up of a student of French and parent or other adult;

 - have high school students put on a Punch and Judy show (hand puppets) for younger children;

-- do a Web site on sports including ice hockey from Canada;
+- do a website or blog on sports including ice hockey from Canada;

 - demonstrate how to make cerf-volants;

 - teach elementary students to play Simon dit;

 - play Capture the Flag with flags of French-speaking countries or of rival language classes;

 - invite native French speakers from the Francophone world to talk about traditions such as le Poisson d’avril or La Sainte Catherine or superstitions, Mardi Gras in New Orleans;

 - demonstrate how to make Mardi Gras masks